Capsicum: Uses, Benefits and Side Effects

 Capsicum, a versatile vegetable known for its vibrant colours and distinct flavour, can be found in many aspects of our daily lives due to its multiple beneficial uses.
 These uses extend far beyond just culinary enjoyment.
 From medicinal applications to cosmetics, nutritional supplements, and even pest control, the benefits of capsicum are vast.

-Here’s a closer look at how capsicum is utilized in various fields:
+Here’s a closer look at how capsicum is utilised in various fields:

 1) Culinary Uses